-Students who want to become trial lawyers and want additional practice opportunities may try out for the Moe Levine Trial Team.
+Students who want to become trial lawyers and want additional practice opportunities may join the Moe Levine Trial Team.
 Named for the late Morris (Moe) Levine, a trial advocate who inspired the growth of trial advocacy education, the Team’s primary purpose is to advance the art of trial advocacy by preparing for and competing in regional and national trial advocacy competitions.
-The Team also competes in the Hugh B. Pearce Competition against the team from The Commonwealth Law School in Harrisburg.
-Team membership is determined by the applicant’s competency in trial advocacy, knowledge of the Rules of Evidence, and ability to dedicate time and energy to the Team.
-As a team member, you will participate in training sessions and workshops as you prepare for competitions all under the tutelage of experienced coaches.
+The Team also competes in the Hugh B. Pearce Competition against the team from the Commonwealth Law School in Harrisburg.
+Team membership is open to all students.
+The role of Advocate is determined by the Member’s competency in trial advocacy, knowledge of the Rules of Evidence, and ability to dedicate time and energy to the Team.
+As an Advocate, you will participate in training sessions and workshops as you prepare for competitions all under the tutelage of experienced attorney coaches.
 You will develop your trial skills in a fun, competitive environment and earn credentials valuable to employers.

-Students wishing to compete on the Team must also register for the “Interscholastic Trial Colloquium”, a one-credit course held for seven (7) weeks during the fall semester.
-Only those students who successfully complete this course may be selected for the Team.
-Preparation for trial competitions involves hard work, dedication and discipline; only those students who demonstrate those skills will be selected to compete on the Team.
-Finally, interested students must have completed courses in Evidence and either Trial Methods or ITAP (Intensive Trial Advocacy Program).
+Preparation for trial competitions involves hard work, dedication, and discipline; only those students who demonstrate those skills will be selected as Advocates to compete on the Team.
+Students interested in becoming Advocates must have completed courses in Evidence and either Trial Methods or ITAP (Intensive Trial Advocacy Program).
+The art of being a trial lawyer is a lifelong endeavor.
+Why not start now and develop your unique skill set to advocate in a courtroom setting?

 Professor John E. Savoth